johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

   - `title: string`: The title of the card ("Now" or "Next").
   - `symbolFilename: string | null`: The filename of the symbol to display.
   - `onClick?: () => void`: Callback function triggered when the card is clicked.
-  - `isFocus?: boolean`: If true, applies focus styling (used for the "Now" card).
+  - `isFocus?: boolean`: If true, applies focus styling (green background, enhanced pulsing shadow via `.focusCard` class).
 - **Interactions (Outputs):**
   - Calls the `onClick` prop when the card div is clicked (used by `App.tsx` to trigger `openPopup`).